Students interested in applying to the Winterthur/University

 candidates and advisors can engage one on one with the graduate students and

 ask questions about the process involved in applying to graduate school for art

 conservation.
 Graduate students' portfolios and studio art will be on exhibit.

-This year's student speaker, starting at 4PM, is Julianna Ly,
+This year's student speaker, starting at 4PM, is Emily Brzezinski, who will

-their pre-program portfolios outside the Gallery Reception Area at Winterthur
+will share their pre-program portfolios outside the Gallery Reception Area at

-Museum.
-Students and visitors are invited to talk to first-year WUDPAC students
+Students and visitors are invited to talk to first-year WUDPAC

 Winterthur Research Building.
 The following labs will be open: painting, paper,

 book, textiles, furniture, objects conservation, and the analytical labs.